The Complete Guide for Professionals, Researchers, and Entrepreneurs

 1. Define Your Lab’s Purpose

-- Medical Diagnostics: Focus on patient testing and clinical services.
+- Medical Diagnostics: Specializes in testing of patients and clinical services.

 - Research: Emphasize experimental protocols and advanced instrumentation.